ParzivalOne/coding-test/README.md

 Notes
 - The project expects HackerNews API configuration under the `HackerNewsApi` section.
 You can also provide these values via environment variables.
+- The first request will take a little more to execute as we hit the external api, after that the caching make it very fast.

 Next steps / improvements